-There are seven residence halls, two apartment complexes and multiple student houses on campus.
+There are seven residence halls, five apartment complexes and multiple student houses on campus.
 The main lobby of each residence hall is monitored by residence life staff each evening between 7pm and midnight.
 Each hall is administered by either an Area Coordinator or a Hall Director, with the assistance of Resident Assistants on each floor.
-West Liberty University Police Department, Housing Maintenance Department, and the Office of Housing & Student Life are jointly responsible for the development of procedures and programs to promote the greatest possible safety and security of the residence halls.
+West Liberty University Police Department, Housing Maintenance Department, and the Office of Housing & Residence Life are jointly responsible for the development of procedures and programs to promote the greatest possible safety and security of the residence halls.

-Within each residence hall all doors are kept locked and armed with alarms that alert residents and residence life staff of any attempted entry, or unlocked or open doors.
+Within each residence hall all exterior doors are kept locked and armed with alarms that alert residents and residence life staff of any attempted entry or unlocked or open doors.
 All residence halls have specific entrances that are accessible by the student's Topper Card.
-Only residents of the building will have access to the residence hall, and students are permitted from giving their Topper Card to any other student or guest.
+Only residents of the building will have access to the residence hall, and students are prohibited from giving their Topper Card to any other student or guest.

 West Liberty University's visitation and guest policies are intended to provide security and protect the privacy of students living in the residence halls.
-Guests are required to be escorted within the building at all times by their host or hostess.
+Guests are required to be escorted within the building by their host or hostess.
 Overnight guests must be registered with the residence life staff on duty.
-Guests may not stay in the building if their host/hostess leaves the building, room or floor.
-Students are encouraged to lock doors and windows at all times.
+Guests may not stay in the building if their host/hostess leaves the building, room, or floor.
+Students are encouraged to always lock doors and windows.
 Screens are provided for all windows with ground floor access.
-Room doors have conventional locks.
+Room doors have conventional locks with the Best Lock key system to limit the possibility of tampering with locks or duplicating keys.

-Educational programs emphasizing security and personal safety are provided by the Office of Housing & Student Life Staff and other campus services, as appropriate to meet the needs of the residents and the goals of this policy.
+Educational programs emphasizing security and personal safety are provided by the Office of Housing & Residence Life Staff and other campus services, as appropriate to meet the needs of the residents and the goals of this policy.